ldynia/archcolider/Functional Requirements.md

 ### Point Of Sales integration

+Specail app (or part of frontend) with user impersonation by PoS admin.
+Allows reuse the same logic as for other users.

 Sunny day scenarios:
 1. Occassional user make an order, PoS admin perform order in the PoS app.
 Type of payment doesn't matter.
 2. Subscriber coming to grab a meal, provide a code/message that appears in PoS app, based on this info PoS Admin provide a meal.